Privacy Statement – UT Learning Management System

 When you make use of our LMS, we will process various personal data of you.
 UT is the data controller for the processing of your personal data under the applicable Dutch data protection law.

 This Privacy Statement applies to all users of the LMS and informs you on our privacy practices and security measures concerning the personal data we may collect from you when you make use of the LMS.
 This Privacy Statement does not see to the processing of personal data that is not related to your use of the LMS.
 We may change this Privacy Statement from time to time.

 1.1.
 Your personal data is any data that is directly or indirectly attributable to you.
-The personal data we may collect from you when you register and use the LMS may include your name, title(s), gender, e-mail address, phone number, login name and password, unique identification number (UT ‘ICT-account’ number), IP address, browser details, search history, click patterns, logging information and any information included in your communication with us or uploaded by you through the LMS (including but not limited to inquiries and input on the discussion forum and documents provided).
+The personal data we may collect from you when you register and use the LMS may include your name, title(s), gender, e-mail address, phone number, login name, unique identification number (UT ‘ICT-account’ number), IP address, browser details, search history, click patterns, logging information and any information included in your communication with us or uploaded by you through the LMS (including but not limited to inquiries and input on the discussion forum and documents provided).

 1.2.
 If you are a student: we may also process the following data of you: student number, education background, details of the courses followed, interests in courses and information on the curriculum, uploaded files of work in progress, evaluations, feedback and study results.

 1.3.
 If you are a lecturer, policy maker, study counsellor, educational coordinator, educational supporter, application management supporter or system administrator: we may also process the following data of you: reference number, information on your (academic) background, details of the courses given, evaluations and feedback of the submitted work by students;

 1.4.
 If you are a guest user: information on your (academic) background, employment and if relevant details of courses given, evaluations and study results provided;

 2.1.
 UT will only process your personal data in the context of the use of the LMS, more specifically for the following purposes: